A static theory of promises: Promises versus obligations

 So far we have argued that promises are different, simpler and can be analyzed independently of obligations.
 There is one more point that is of principal practical importance.
 Promises are {\em local} constructions, whereas obligations are {\em non-local}.
 The source of a promise is localized in a single entity that has all of the information and self-control to be available to resolve conflicts and problems with multiple promises.
 The sources of obligations however are distributed amongst many individuals and the obliged party does not have the access to resolve the conflicts without maintaining a voluntary dialogue with all of these multiple parties.

 From a practical viewpoint, obligations are simply less effective at reducing uncertainty because they tend to increase uncertainty not reduce it.
 Indeed, obligations can be inconsistent, but promises cannot.
-More precisely: consistency of promises is a matter that can be verfied at the level of sources only.
-Promises made by different agents cannot be inconsistent.
+More precisely: consistency of promises is a matter that can be verified at the level of sources only.
+Promises made by different agents cannot be inconsistent if promise bodies are dealing with actions or states of affairs about which the promiser has an overriding control against other agents.
+If different agents issue conflicting promises at least one of these fails to have the expected degree of control.
+In any case once such conflicting promise are noticed the trust in both issuers needs reconsideration, and a decrease in trust in at least one of the promise agents is likely to occur.

 Preferably then one would not use obligation as a coordination principle if a mechanism based on promises can be used instead.
-Promises are simply more trustworthy.
-A collaboration based on promises works better if one has trust.
-In a world of obligations however, trust is meaningless because one has only a presumed outcome.